Does your posture make you look and feel older?

 What is good posture?

 Good posture is the natural alignment of your joints…resulting in all of your systems running efficiently while creating the least amount of tension in your body.
+It allows your muscles to stay relaxed as your nerves communicate ideally and your lungs fill effortlessly.

-Unfortunately, posture is very misunderstood “hot topic” and much of the information and quick fixes on google are simply wrong.
+Unfortunately, posture is a very misunderstood “hot topic” and much of the information and quick fixes on google are simply wrong.

 Many people try to fix their posture by squeezing the muscles between their shoulder blades or doing chin tucks but neither of these will lead to good posture, and are actually a hindrance to getting there.

-Remember: Proper posture creates more ease, not more tension.
+Proper posture creates more ease, not more tension.

 How Can We Help?